 But it was that in that moment I understood, perhaps only for the first time, just how fragile, how tender, and how easily bruised my children’s spirits really are.

 I’ve had a lot of people ask why we decided to homeschool this year.
 There are many reasons, but the main one is our first year experience with public school was pretty rough.
-Princess was the youngest in her class, emotionally immature but academically way ahead.
+Maggie was the youngest in her class, emotionally immature but academically way ahead.
 Quiet and well-behaved and not needing any “extra” attention, she spent most of the year being completely ignored by her teacher.

-When Husband and I expressed concern at the beginning of the year that she wasn’t being challenged, we were met with a lot of defensiveness from the teacher and a little condescension from the administration. ”It’s still early in the school year,” they told us, “just wait and see.
+When Chuck and I expressed concern at the beginning of the year that she wasn’t being challenged, we were met with a lot of defensiveness from the teacher and a little condescension from the administration.
+“It’s still early in the school year,” they told us, “just wait and see.
 We’re the educators, we know what’s best.”

 It wasn’t until spring that I really started to notice how withdrawn and moody and insecure she had become.
 I spoke up again, and this time, with a new principal, my concerns were taken more seriously, but it was near the end of the year and it became a matter of too little, too late.

 I had thought about homeschooling for a long time but, to be honest, I was terrified to begin.
 There were so many questions, so many unknowns.
 Would my kids even listen to me?
 Would they be able to learn from me?
 Would I have the patience for it?
-How would I manage teaching 2 different ages 2 different things at the same time?
+How would I manage teaching two different ages two different things at the same time?
 How could I homeschool and still write my blogs or run my business?
 What if my kids became unsocialized and weird?